Code-the-Dream-School/intro-to-programming/README.md

 Each lesson is a an individual assignment, but you will work out of the same repository for the entire project.
 See instructions below for how to submit each week.

-Grading for this project is less rigid, given the open-ended instructions.
+Grading for this project is less rigid, given the open-ended instructions ([View Grading Rubric](instructions/rubric.md)).
 Make sure to follow the checklist for each lesson, but how you implement each task is entirely up to you!

 ## Instructions